♫ Listening to: Do What You Want by Bad Religion ♫

 Add the last ¼ cup of warm water slowly while the dough is mixing.

-Knead the dough on a floured board (or using your kitchenaid) for 10 minutes.
+Knead the dough on a floured board (or using a stand mixer fitted with a dough hook) for 10 minutes.
 If it gets too sticky, add additional flour, 1 tablespoon at a time.

 Transfer the dough to a large oiled bowl and cover with a kitchen towel.
 Let rise for 1 hour.
 If your house is colder than 80º, you may need to turn your oven on and set the bowl on the stove.
 I just set the bowl on top of my clothes dryer while it was running.